abel-n/v5.chriskrycho.com/site/elsewhere/Keep It Local.md

 <a name='rust'></a>***Part two*** of my story:

 In the summer of 2015, I met my favorite programming language: Rust.
-As someone who had spent a huge chunk of my career up to that point working with Fortran, C, and C++, Rust gave me *lots* of things to like, from its performance characteristics to type system niceties I had recently come to appreciate from learning about Haskell.
+As someone who had spent a huge chunk of my career working with Fortran, C, and C++, I loved its performance.
+But I also really liked its type system, which gave me niceties from functional programming languages like Haskell (and we’ll come back to that).
 But one of my very favorite things about it was (and is) its ownership model.

-Rust’s ownership system—in type system terms, its use of “affine types”—is the secret sauce which lets it gives you both memory safety like you would get in a language like JavaScript or C♯, and performance like C or C++.
+Rust’s ownership system—in type system terms, its use of “affine types”—is its secret sauce.
+It gives you memory safety like you would get in a language like JavaScript or C♯ *and* performance like C or C++.

 This ownership model consists of a couple simple rules enforced by the compiler:

 1. A piece of data always has one *owner*.
-2. There is no shared mutable data in the system.
+2. There is *no shared mutable data* in the system.
 It can be shared, or it can be mutable, but not both.
 	- read-only data can be “lent out” (what Rust calls “borrowed”) to any number of functions and types which can read it
 	- write-able data can only have one reference to it in the system: no reads, and only one writer.